techn0mad/techn0mad.github.io/drafts/2021-07-20-the-game-is-afoot.md

 ---
-pageTitle: "The Game is Afoot"
+title: "The Game is Afoot"
 ---